bilalchrome/LaTeX-ATS-Resume/README.md

 ## Hard Method

-Make sure to have the right latex packages installed which can be done manually or through *tllocalmgr-git* from the AUR
+Make sure to have the right LaTeX packages installed which can be done manually or through *tllocalmgr-git* from the AUR

 ### Packages